Jubatian/Kratemaqht-on-a-Treadmill/README.rst

 The scolorq version (crush-scolorq and scolorq-single for single images) uses scolorq for quantizing the images.
-The crush-scolorq script can be used the same way like the crush-gimp script, while scolorq-simple is provided to replace the script coming with scolorq itself, automatically querying the sizes of the image.
+The crush-scolorq script can be used the same way like the crush-gimp script, while scolorq-single is provided to replace the script coming with scolorq itself, automatically querying the sizes of the image.